 - also what they dislike,

-- and what motivates them to make an order with you?
+- and what motivates them to place an order with you.

 You will be able to use this information as your sales feature on your online portal.
-A perfect product is self-explanatory in its services and is able to guide its customer through the user journey seamlessly.
+A perfect product is self-explanatory in its services and can guide its customers through the user journey seamlessly.

 Step 4: Don’t worry about the money

 Early days are super exciting, and we are eager to decide if our decision to start the startup idea is correct or not.
 Rightfully so, but money is not the thing that defines success.

-If you are able to form a loyal base of customers then you are doing it right.
+If you can form a loyal base of customers then you are doing it right.
 Generating revenue is just a matter of hitting the right model and it will come eventually if you have regular customers.